Fed's Brainard sees blockchain as revolutionary, but still to prove itself

-WASHINGTON The technology behind the controversial bitcoin electronic currency could lead to sweeping improvements in how financial transactions are carried out worldwide, Federal Reserve Governor Lael Brainard said on Friday.
+WASHINGTON (Reuters) - The technology behind the controversial bitcoin electronic currency could lead to sweeping improvements in how financial transactions are carried out worldwide, Federal Reserve Governor Lael Brainard said on Friday.

 But only if it can be safeguarded from hackers and terrorists, and not grind to a halt in a crisis.